yixinliu233/yixinliu233.github.io/_pages/about.md

 * 2025/02: Our paper on [graph foundation model](https://link.springer.com/chapter/10.1007/978-981-96-8173-0_18) has been accepted by PAKDD 2025.
 * 2025/01: Our benchmark on [graph-level anomaly/OOD detection](https://arxiv.org/pdf/2406.15523) has been accepted by ICLR 2025.
 * 2024/12: Our paper on [graph fraud detection](https://arxiv.org/pdf/2502.13308) has been accepted by AAAI 2025.
 * 2024/09: Our paper on [generalist graph anomaly detection with in-context learning](https://arxiv.org/pdf/2405.16771) has been accepted by NeurIPS 2024.
+See you in Vancouver🏔️!
 * 2024/08: Our paper on [data-efficient graph learning](https://arxiv.org/pdf/2405.16771) has been accepted by AI Magazine.
 * 2024/07: Our papers on [graph representation learning](https://arxiv.org/pdf/2407.19944) and [data imputation](https://arxiv.org/pdf/2407.18013) have been accepted by CIKM 2024 (x2).
 * 2024/05: Our paper on [GNN against label noise](https://dl.acm.org/doi/pdf/10.1145/3637528.3671798) has been accepted by KDD 2024.